exprml/exprml-jvm/README.md

 }
 ```

-### Hook PHP functions before and after each evaluation of nested expressions
+### Hook functions before and after each evaluation of nested expressions

 ```java
 // Java